Ethereum - The Invisible Foundation of Smart Contracts

 Ethereum: Programmable Infrastructure & Web3 Coordination Layer

 Traditional financial platforms face programmable alternatives.
 The 20th century was shaped by intermediaries — banks, clearinghouses, and centralized trust layers.
 The 21st introduces programmable coordination — a substrate where software enforces agreements without traditional middlemen.
-Ethereum represents the most mature implementation of this model.
+Ethereum represents the most mature implementation of this model — and, in 2026, a live case study in what happens when the institution that stewarded it chooses to step back.

-This analysis examines Ethereum as programmable infrastructure: its evolution, technical mechanisms, institutional adoption, performance metrics, structural risks, and trajectory as coordination layer for tokenized economies.
+This analysis examines Ethereum as programmable infrastructure: its evolution, technical mechanisms, institutional adoption, performance metrics, structural risks, and its 2026 governance inflection as coordination layer for tokenized economies.

 2014 — Genesis